Therapeutic product vigilance

 1.1 TGA's approach to therapeutic product vigilance

-The aim of therapeutic product vigilance is to continually monitor and evaluate the safety and efficacy (performance) profile of therapeutic products and to manage any risks associated with individual products.
+The aim of therapeutic product vigilance is to continually monitor and evaluate the safety and efficacy (performance) profile of therapeutic products approved in Australia and to manage any risks associated with individual products.

-The TGA's approach to therapeutic product vigilance is guided by the following principles:
+The TGA's approach to therapeutic product vigilance is risk based and is guided by the following principles:

 - Communication of safety information to the public